This is a guest post by Ryan Biddulph. He shares smart blogging tips at Blogging From Paradise.

 • never checks in to scan comments

-• never seems to do anything related with the blog
+• never seems to do anything related to the blog

-Before typing one word for the blogger I logged out from that blog, logged in to Cori’s blog and wrote this guest post.
+Before typing one word for the blogger, I logged out of that blog, logged in to Cori’s blog, and wrote this guest post.
 She tirelessly promotes my work.
 Cori engages me on Twitter.
 She also promotes one eBook of mine at the end of every guest post I submit.
 Why in the heck would I NOT guest blog for Cori?

 Joy Healey displays the same appreciative, engaging perspective any time I guest post on her blog.
 She even drops the guest post links into a group who promotes each post freely on Twitter.